|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 With a conventional transformer, there is a large and highly visible isolation barrier between the primary and secondary.
 Even if this were breached, the wires used to wind the transformer are insulated as well, and each winding is covered with more insulation.

 In an SMPS, there is a small (and usually hidden) barrier in the transformer, which could have an inherent fault that can't be seen when the supply is built.
 The isolation barrier is bridged by (usually) an opto-coupler to provide feedback for regulation.
-It is also commonly bridged by a pair of Y1 rated capacitors - again, no-one knows what's inside the package.
+It is also commonly bridged by one or two Y1 rated capacitors - again, no-one knows what's inside the package.
 The PCB isolation barrier is a bare section of (cheap) PCB substrate, with sections hidden under the transformer and opto-coupler ... perfect places for moisture (e.g. leaked electrolyte) to accumulate.

 I have great difficulty accepting that the SMPS equivalent to a conventional transformer can possibly be intrinsically safe.
 Having worked with electronics all my life, I know that there are just too many possibilities for a failure.
 The regulators obviously have a much higher opinion of the inherent safety of every single component ever made than do I (or any other person who has serviced a failed electronics device).